-As a workholic work has been my escape and life outside of work feels like a waiting area most of the time.
-This stems with years of struggling with mania.
-I did sports at school, I hung out with friends on weekend, I did whatever I did to fill the space where most people live their life, with stuff.
-As I got older work was new outlet for my mania, manifesting as working till 2 am, working weekends and never being to wake up without the thought of "oh this would be cool to do at work".
-For a long time I just chalked it up to that's just how all people operated.
-They have moments of energy and then moments where they can't even lift up their hands to type.
+As a workaholic, work has been my escape, and life outside of work feels like a waiting area most of the time.
+This stems from years of struggling with mania.
+I did sports at school.
+I hung out with friends on weekends; I did whatever I did to fill the space where most people live their life, with stuff.
+As I got older, work was a new outlet for my mania, manifesting as working till 2 am, working weekends, and never being to wake up without the thought of "oh, this would be cool to do at work."
+For a long time, I just chalked it up to that's just how all people operated.
+They have moments of energy and then moments where they can't even lift their hands to type.

 Gabriel eventually realized this is not just another thing life throws at you as you get older.

 This week was another one of those events of being hardly able to move, but with the realization that I didn't plan my life like I planned my work.
-I have things at work that I plan, resource and get done and in my life I just have these dreams of one day creating a comic book, working on arduino stuff, building a town of legos, printing table top pieces (that couples with the comic book and the list of things that I day dream of continues on.
+I have things at work that I plan, resource, and get done, and in my life, I have these dreams of one day creating a comic book, working on Arduino stuff, building a town of legos, printing tabletop pieces (that couples with the comic book and the list of things that I daydream of continues on.

 Using a System

-If you ask some of the people who have lived with or went to school with me they would described my system of organization as "chaotic".
-On a normal day you will see my desk with tens of sticky notes, a note pad, random notes in the notes app or in slack.
+If you ask some of the people who have lived with or went to school with me, they will describe my system of organization as "chaotic."
+On a normal day, you will see my desk with tens of sticky notes, a notepad, random notes in the notes app or slack.
 Is there a better way?
 Yes.
 Have I tried other things?
 Yes, in the past I have had;